Agilent Technologies (A) Stock Dips While Market Gains: Key Facts

-Shares of the scientific instrument maker have depreciated by 6.25% over the course of the past month, underperforming the Computer and Technology sector's loss of 2.51% and the S&P 500's loss of 2.21%.
+Shares of the scientific instrument maker have depreciated by 2.43% over the course of the past month, underperforming the Computer and Technology sector's gain of 1.55% and the S&P 500's gain of 1.72%.

-Investors should also note any recent changes to analyst estimates for Agilent Technologies.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Agilent Technologies.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% lower.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 1.09% downward.
 At present, Agilent Technologies boasts a Zacks Rank of #4 (Sell).

-Investors should also note Agilent Technologies's current valuation metrics, including its Forward P/E ratio of 19.1.
-This indicates a discount in contrast to its industry's Forward P/E of 24.31.
+Investors should also note Agilent Technologies's current valuation metrics, including its Forward P/E ratio of 19.55.
+Its industry sports an average Forward P/E of 23.35, so one might conclude that Agilent Technologies is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report